Weichwerke-Heidrich-Software/bomnipotent_doc/content/integration/060_open-pgp.en.md

 > [!NOTE] Why not GPG?
 > The developers of the more popular programs [GnuPG](https://gnupg.org) and its Windows variant [Gpg4Win](https://www.gpg4win.org) have decided against implementing the [latest](https://www.rfc-editor.org/rfc/rfc9580) OpenPGP standard.
 They instead created their own standard [LibrePGP](https://librepgp.org/), which is based on OpenPGP [version 4 / RFC 4880](https://www.rfc-editor.org/rfc/rfc4880).
 You can use them instead, *as long as* they generate keys compatible with OpenPGP version 4 / RFC 4880.
 However, Sequoia-PGP may be the more future-proof option, especially since it offers you to select the OpenPGP version used for key generation.

+> [!INFO]
+> To en- and decrypt emails you will need to use a plugin suitable for your email program.
+While this may be the primary use of OpenGPG keys, it is not the focus of this guide.

 ### Installation

 The Sequoia-PGP documentation offers several options [how to install](https://book.sequoia-pgp.org/installation.html) the program on various platforms.
 It does not directly support Windows, though.
 Instead, it recommends using the Windows Subsystem for Linux (WSL), which is thankfully easy to [set up](https://learn.microsoft.com/en-gb/windows/wsl/install).